 The smaller table top tempering machines take about 500 g of chocolate, whilst the large types can take up to 5 kg.
 The smaller tempering machines are adequate for occassional chocolate work or for a hobby chocolatier, but if you want to start even a small scalle chocolate production, you’ll need at least 1-2 kg volume.

 The cost of table top tempering machine varies from few hundred pounds to several hundred.
 Chocolate tempering machines are a bit of an investment, so I’d often recommend carry on tempering chocolate by hand, until you reach the point when you need to temper 1- 1.5 kg and then invest in a mid range tempering machine.

 This chocolate tempering machine is a great value, considering the specifications.
-It will temper up to 8 litres of chocolate (which is around 10 kg) in two different compartments.
+It will temper up to 4 litres of chocolate (which is around 5 kg) in one compartment.
 This machine is also fairly compact and simple to set up.
 Temperature can be set to anything from 1C to 100C.

 More importantly, this tempering machine heats up your chocolate with dry heat, which means that there is no additional humidity like with heating up chocolate on a bain marrie.